-Thought it would be so inspirational to link to quotes and articles by famous people who faced difficulties in their
+Thought it would be so inspirational to link to quotes and articles written by famous people who faced

 These highly successful people not only surmounted the obstacles in their lives, many are helping to make a difference